Skeleton Sparsification and Densification Scale-Spaces: Review: Skeletonisation

 \subsection{A Note on Semi-Discrete Skeletonisation Scale-Spaces}

 It is also possible to construct scale-spaces that are time-discrete and space-continuous or vice versa.
-Since properties and proofs closely resemble a combination of C1-C6 and D1-D6, we do not discuss them here in detail to avoid redundancies.
+Since properties and proofs closely resemble a combination of \hyperref[prop:C1]{C1}-\hyperref[prop:C6]{C6} and \hyperref[prop:D1]{D1}-\hyperref[prop:D6]{D6}, we do not discuss them here in detail to avoid redundancies.

 The time-continuous and space-discrete case inherits the drawbacks of both the fully discrete and the fully continuous scale-space: Equivariances and initial state are weakened by spatial discretisation artefacts.
 Moreover, the time continuous setting requires an additional criterion like the enveloping shrinking disks to make it consistent with the time-discrete steady state.